-At St. Bernard’s we enjoy stimulating, fast paced Maths lessons every day.
+We enjoy stimulating, fast-paced Maths lessons every day.
 Our spiral curriculum ensures continual revision and progression.
-This process allows for continual development to challenge the most able whilst also continuing revisiting earlier areas of knowledge for those who need it.
-We encourage children to engage in discussion to find solutions to maths problems.
-Our aim is for them to think mathematically, be imaginative and confident in using maths from an early age.
+This process allows for constant development to challenge the most able whilst also regularly revisiting earlier areas of knowledge for those who need it.
+Activities are accessible to everyone and ensure true mastery of concepts, fostering a sense of success in all pupils.

 Primary Maths Challenge

 The UK Mathematics Trust (UKMT) is a registered charity whose aim is to advance the education of children and young people in mathematics.
-The UKMT organises national mathematics competitions and other mathematical enrichment activities for 11-18 year old UK school pupils.
+The UKMT organises national mathematics competitions and other mathematical enrichment activities for students 11-18 year old.